 A big part of my motivation for making Paper a Week was to learn modern web technologies including React, Redux, Express, Node.js, MongoDB, Docker, Google Cloud Run, Typescript, and more.
 That effort would have been much more painful if not for the expert guidance and patience of my mentor and identical twin brother, Arad.
 Given the nature of the project, I've made all of the code and commit history available to anybody interested.

-On Frequency: A lot of people might see 1 paper / week as unambitious, but I’ve found that it’s the best balance of regular and sustainable.
+On Frequency: A lot of people might see 1 paper / week as unambitious, but I’ve found that it’s a great balance of regularity and sustainability.
 There were times in my PhD (like before my qualifying exam) where I was carefully reading many papers in a week, but there were also times — whole quarters sometimes! — where other things felt more urgent and I barely skimmed any papers, let alone read them carefully.
-1 paper per week is a tangible target, and if I ever want to read more than that, I do.
+1 paper per week is a tangible target, and if I ever wanted to read more than that, I did.